Updated August 2023

 1. Think summer, even in November

-Turn on the lights in your rental.
+Turn on the lights.
 So simple and so effective.
 Suddenly a room looks and feels brighter.
 Please do not take pictures at night or when it is snowing.
-Buy fresh flowers that look summery.
+Buy some fresh and summery-looking flowers.

-I feel it is better to have a pretty picture of part of the room, than a picture of door jams with all of the room.
-Use the caption to explain the room and the details about the TV, walk-in closet, etc. Less ceiling, more room.
-And please, I do not mean to sound bossy, but tidy up first!
-Even consider setting the table for a meal, invite the vacationer to envision themselves on their vacation in your home.
-As Ansel Adams said, “Photography is more than a medium for a factual communication of ideas.
+It is best to have a pretty picture of part of the room than a picture of door jams with all of the room.
+Try not to get too much of the ceiling in the picture.
+Use captions to provide details about the room — the TV, bedroom location and bed sizes, kitchen appliances, etc. And I don’t mean to sound bossy but tidy up first!
+Even consider setting the table for a meal.
+Invite the vacationer to envision themselves on their vacation in your home.
+As Ansel Adams said, “Photography is more than a medium for factual communication of ideas.
 It is a creative art.”

 3. Be sure to photograph the master bedroom, living room, and kitchen.